Contents of this Post

 We may have made those commitments without thinking a lot about it, more or less by default as a product of the way we were brought up.
 Or we may have made them very deliberately and repeatedly.
 Either way they represent a serious moral obligation.
 They deserve from us both fidelity and creativity, a deliberate on-going choice to adapt, so we can continue to keep honoring our fundamental commitments.

 Of course, there is an opposite possibility.
 What if the other party to the relationship – in this case the US of A – truly ditches you, even turns against you?
 Writing of “Trust” Johnson says, “Perhaps the evidence will challenge or even subvert the premise established by trust.”
 Then “the learner must take up the stance of the scientist who learns only from surface appearances.”
+Or as the saying goes, “When they show you what they are, believe them.”
 They do not WANT you to know them.
-Then you are an outsider.
+You have become an outsider.

 Nuts.
 I guess we’re already well into that pattern.
 They don’t want us to know them or have any influence.
-We have been forced into the status of outsiders in relation to our own government.
+We have been forced into the status of outsiders in relation to our USA and our own government.